NEUIR/UNIKIE-BENCH/README.md

 ## 🔧 Inference

-This section covers how to run inference with various models using OpenAI or Qwen APIs.
+This section covers how to run inference with various models using OpenAI API.

 ### Running Inference with OpenAI API

-Use the `run_openai_api.sh` script to run inference on datasets.
+Use the `scripts/run_openai_api.sh` script to run inference on datasets.

 Specify the dataset name in the script (Keep consistent with the names in the datasets folder):
 ```